On groups with Schottky set boundary: Topological Schottky sets

 \begin{proposition} A topological Schottky set is connected, locally connected, hence arcwise connected, with no cut points and no cut pairs.

 \end{proposition}

-\begin{lemma} Let $\mathcal{S}$ be a topological Schottky set and $\Omega$ a non-empty open connected subset of $S^2$ such that, for each $i\in I$, $\partial D_i\cap \Omega$ is connected.
-The set $X = \mathcal{S}\cap \Omega$ is connected. \end{lemma} Note that the proof of this lemma does not use the $E$-set condition (S5). \begin{proof} Let us consider two open subsets of $\Omega$, $R$ and $B$, for red and blue, such that $X\subset R\cup B$, $X\cap R$ and $X\cap B$ are not empty, but $X\cap R \cap B=\emptyset$.
+\begin{lemma} Let $\mathcal{S}$ be a topological Schottky set and $\Omega$ a non-empty open connected subset of $S^2$ such that, for each $i\in I$, $\partial D_i\cap \Omega$ is empty or connected.
+The set $X = \mathcal{S}\cap \Omega$ is connected. \end{lemma} Note that the proof of this lemma does not use the $E$-set condition (S5).
+Moreover the conclusion of the lemma holds for any closed subset $S$ of the 2-sphere such that the intersection of the boundary of each complementary component with $\Omega$ is empty or connected. \begin{proof} Let us consider two open subsets of $\Omega$, $R$ and $B$, for red and blue, such that $X\subset R\cup B$, $X\cap R$ and $X\cap B$ are not empty, but $X\cap R \cap B=\emptyset$.
 We may assume that each component of $R$ and $B$ intersects $X$, by removing any components that do not intersect $X$ (note that the sphere is locally connected so every component of an open subset is itself open).

 We will increase these sets (by adding in disks associated to the two components) into two open and disjoint subsets that cover $\Omega$: this will prove that one of them has to be empty, hence that $X$ is connected.
 With this in view, we split the set of components $\{D_i\}_{i\in I}$ into three sets $I=I_0\sqcup I_R \sqcup I_B$.